Diethood » Recipes » Dinner Recipes » Garlicky and Cheesy Cauliflower Broccoli Bake

 Garlicky and Cheesy Cauliflower Broccoli Bake

-Savory, garlicky, cheesy cauliflower and broccoli bake with just a handful of ingredients required!
-The perfect healthy, comforting side dish for holidays and every day!
+Savory, garlicky, cheesy cauliflower broccoli bake is made with just a few required ingredients and is the perfect comforting side dish for holidays and every day!
 It’s creamy, it’s golden, and it’s extra delicious!

-• Quick and Easy: This dish is a breeze to put together.
-From stovetop to oven, the simple steps make this recipe a winner for any night of the week.
-Plus, it’s a great way to sneak in those veggies.
+• Quick and Easy: This recipe is a breeze to put together and it’s a great way to sneak in those veggies.

-• Versatile: This bake pairs beautifully with just about any main dish, and it’s the ideal sidekick that will complement and elevate your main dish.
+• Versatile: This side dish pairs with just about any main dish.

-• Crowd-Pleaser: This dish is a total crowd-pleaser.
+• Family-Favorite: This dish is always a crowd-pleaser.
 It’s perfect for family dinners, potlucks, holidays, you name it!

-• Comfort Food: Last but not least, this cheesy cauliflower and broccoli bake is the definition of comfort food.
-The tender veggies coated in a creamy, bubbling cheese sauce provide a heartwarming and comforting meal that’s hard to resist.
+• Comfort Food: Last but not least, this cheesy cauliflower and broccoli bake is pure comfort food.
+The tender veggies coated in a creamy, bubbling cheese sauce provide a heartwarming and cozy meal that’s hard to resist.

 Cauliflower and Broccoli Bake in a baking dish.

-• In the meantime, we’ll whip up a simple lightened-up cheese sauce.
-Here’s my secret: I found this recipe gem in an old Weight Watchers cookbook, and I’ve been hooked ever since.
+2. Make the Cheese Sauce: In the meantime, we’ll whip up a simple lightened-up cheese sauce.
+I found this recipe gem in an old Weight Watchers cookbook, and I’ve been hooked ever since.
 It’s just evaporated milk, shredded cheddar, and a touch of cornstarch.

 • Cheese Sauce: Remember to keep the heat low when you’re making the cheese sauce to avoid a grainy texture.
 Stir continuously for a smooth, creamy sauce.